-- 109. The CPA provides for the sharing of non-oil revenue from federal sources in the South, including customs and immigration, airport taxes, etc. - 110.
-The collection of non-oil revenue remains weak in Southern Sudan.
-However, during the period January-September 2008, an amount of 26.8 million Sudanese pounds was reportedly collected in the South, of which 13.4 million was remitted to GNU as its 50% share.
-(01/09)
+- 136. The CPA provides for the sharing of non-oil revenue from federal sources in the South, including customs and immigration, airport taxes, etc. - 137.
+According to the Ministry of Finance and National Economy, the Government of Southern Sudan collected a total of 34.2 million Sudanese pounds in 2008 in Southern Sudan in the form of taxes.
+After an adjustment of 8 per cent administrative charges, the balance has been divided equally between the national and Southern Sudan governments.
+(03/09)